 How do I clean my instant camera rollers?

-Gently wipe the rollers with a soft cloth, tissue paper or cotton swab saturated with alcohol or ionized water.
-Once done with that area, press the shutter to make the rollers move, then so the same on the newly accessible parts.
+To clean instant camera rollers, gently wipe the rollers with a soft cloth, tissue paper or cotton swab saturated with alcohol or ionized water.
+Once done with that area, press the shutter to make the rollers move, then do the same on the newly accessible parts.
 Repeat the process until there are is no visible dirt or black streaks left.

 -